-While the minimum wage in Russia has grown significantly in the last couple of years, it still remains well below the levels seen across Europe.
+While the minimum wage in Russia has grown significantly in recent years, it remains below the European average.

-If you’re looking at jobs in Russia, however, you will find many high-level positions advertised with wages that are significantly higher than the minimum wage.
+If you’re looking at jobs in Russia, however, you’ll find many high-level positions with wages significantly higher than the minimum wage.

 From January 2019, the Russian minimum wage increased to 11,280 p. per month.
 This was up from 11,163 p. in the second half of 2018.

-The low minimum wage reflects an economy that shrunk significantly between 2014–2017, and concerns remain about GDP growth in a country where some 14% of people live in poverty, according to official state statistics and the World Bank.
+The low minimum wage reflects an economy that shrank significantly between 2014–2017.
+There are still concerns about GDP growth in a country where some 14% of people live in poverty, according to official state statistics and the World Bank.

-A poll of economists by Reuters in December 2018 found that GDP in Russia was estimated to rise by 1.4% in 2019, lagging well behind the World Bank’s estimate that the global economy grew by 3.1% in 2018.
+A poll of economists by Reuters in December 2018 found that GDP in Russia was estimated to rise by 1.4% in 2019.
+This lags well behind the World Bank’s estimate that the global economy grew by 3.1% in 2018.